Marsden Hartley, American, 1914

 Shall we meet a community of people living off the land?

-If I were to tell you this painting portrays Pueblo and Plains Indians who lived in the southwest and west, would that help you to better understand this work of art?
+If I were to tell you this painting portrays Pueblo and Plains Indigenous peoples who lived in the southwest and west, would that help you to better understand this work of art?
 What is the environment like in the southwest and across the plains in the west?
 It is mountainous, desert and prairie land.
 Do the colors in this painting remind you of desert and prairie land?
 Yes, they are natural earth colors.
-What type of crops did these native peoples grow?
+What type of crops did these Indigenous peoples grow?
 We can’t tell from the details in the painting, but we do know that the environment and climate affect plant growth.
 How so?
 The quantities and qualities of nutrients, light, and water affect plant growth.
 What is the climate like in the southwest and across the plains?
 It is dry in the southwest, and there are dry and wet years across much of the plains.
-The Pueblo Indians grew mostly maize (corn), which is a plant that tolerates hot and dry conditions.
-Many of the Plains Indians in the West grew maize too as well as squash and beans.
+The Pueblo peoples grew mostly maize (corn), which is a plant that tolerates hot and dry conditions.
+Many of the Plains peoples in the West grew maize too as well as squash and beans.
 They also rode horses and hunted the buffalo as the buffalo migrated across the land.

 “Far from the village of his people lived an old hermit.
 Like his father and grandfather before him, the hermit’s teepee was made of buffalo skins, and his clothing was made of deer.
 He was happy to spend his days alone far from the others.
 Day after day, the hermit would roam the prairie collecting precious plants and roots, from which he would make powerful potions that he used as medicine.
 The hermit’s medicine was far superior to all other medicines.
 Warriors would travel for miles and miles in hope of getting medicine from the hermit for their tribe.